Most interesting landmarks of Iceland

 - Hellnahellir – Suðurland.
 Enormous artificial cave, made in medieval times.
 This 50 m long cave is covered with engravings.

-- Lystigarður Akureyrar – Norðurland eystra.
-One of northernmost botanical gardens in the world, established in 1912.
-Botanical garden aims to select plants suitable for Iceland.
+- Akureyri Botanical Gardens – Norðurland eystra.
+One of the northernmost botanical gardens in the world, established in 1912.
+The botanical garden aims to select plants suitable for Iceland.

 - Þingvellir (Thingvellir) – Suðurland.
-Unique monument of history – a site where in 930 AD was established parliament of Iceland.
+A unique monument of history: a site where in 930 AD was established parliament of Iceland.
 It acted here until 1789.
 The site still contains remains of numerous temporary houses made of turf and rock which were used during the two weeks of assembly.

 Described landmarks of Iceland